 Personal injury attorneys, the California Highway Patrol, and other agencies reasoned that speed-related crashes are significant factors explaining higher numbers of severe injuries and deaths than fender benders.
 Reports from other state police, state troopers, and federal agencies show increased speeding ticket issuance percentages.
 (Virginia, Maryland, Florida, Washington D.C., and Minnesota, in particular).

 Fun Fact: Since 1999, Florida had seen a decrease in the number of motorcyclists killed and injured.

 Residents have found this particularly worrisome in suburban California areas like Palos Verdes Estates, Redondo Beach, Torrance, Manhattan Beach, Hermosa Beach, Malibu Beach, Santa Monica, and Pacific Palisades and intersecting highway arteries.

 “We are constantly seeing car racing at high beltway speeds during our normal traffic or rush-hour congestion times,” said Sandy Herera of El Segundo, near LAX.

 “You don’t have to be a genius to know that lower traffic volume leads to people driving faster.
 Higher vehicle acceleration and higher velocity mean higher incidences of speed-related collisions.
 And you already know a high-speed impact will kill greater rates than lower speed impacts.” – Los Angeles car crash lawyer Michael Ehline.

-What Are The Los Angeles Coronovirus Traffic Accident Fatality Statistics?
+- What Are The Los Angeles Coronavirus Traffic Accident Fatality Statistics?

 We don’t have accurate court filings for motor vehicle collision lawsuits filed in LA courts or nationwide motor vehicle claims.